Profile

 English, German, Malayalam, French

-Lys Kulamadayil is an international law scholar and a Swiss National Science Foundation Ambizione Fellow, serving as principal investigator of the project Law by Colour Code: Locating Race and Racism in International Law.
-Her research interests span extractivism, mineral resource governance, the legal regulation of food and ecosystems, human rights, economic law, legal theory and philosophy, as well as international law’s role in social hierarchies, particularly with regard to racism and ableism.
+Lys Kulamadayil is a Swiss National Science Foundation Ambizione Fellow and principal investigator of the four-year research project Law by Colour Code: Locating Race and Racism in International Law based at the Albert Hirschman Centre on Democracy and the International Law Department.
+Her research interests span extractivism, mineral resource governance, the legal regulation of food-, and ecosystems, human rights, economic law, legal theory and philosophy, as well as international law’s role in social hierarchies, particularly with regard to racism and ableism.
 She has published widely on these subjects in peer-reviewed journals, including the London Review of International Law, the Leiden Journal of International Law, Transnational Legal Theory, and the Journal of the History of International Law.
 She is also the author of the monograph The Pathology of Plenty: Natural Resources in International Law.

 Selected Publications